alphagov/notifications-ftp/README.md

 You need to run the local celery instance.
 There is a flask app, however this is only used by ELB to keep the instances healthy.

-There are three run scripts for running all the necessary parts.

-Celery queue reader
+All you need to do is run the celery queue reader.

 ```
 scripts/run_celery.sh
 ```